pemazzon/CAPRIUserGuide/docs/Overview.rst

 Overview of the CAPRI Platform
 ==============================

-.. _overview
+.. _overview:

 **CAPRI** (Calcolo ad Alte Prestazioni per la Ricerca e l'Innovazione) is a computing platform.

 It consists of a frontend node and a HPE Superdome Flex system equipped with

-  * 16 CPU Intel(R) Xeon(R) Gold 6130 @ 2.10GHz
+  * 16 Intel(R) Xeon(R) Gold 6130 @ 2.10GHz CPU
   * 6 TB of RAM
-  * 2 GPU NVIDIA Tesla P100 16GB
+  * 2 NVIDIA Tesla P100 16GB GPU
   * 40 TB of disk space

 Access to the computing resources is regulated through the SLURM scheduler.

 The system is equipped with some *system* software managed by the administrators.
-The softwaree catalog can be extended by:
+The software catalog can be extended by:

   * Requesting the installation *system wide*, if the software is considered useful for a large